 One in five Irish children and one in 12 Irish adults are suffering from eczema every day.
-As it's national eczema awareness week, we're shedding a light on the common (and often chronic) skin affliction.
+Here we shed a light on the common (and often chronic) skin affliction...

 The word eczema comes from the Greek word ‘ekzein’, which means ’to boil over’.
 According to the Irish Skin Foundation, it’s a broad term used to describe several conditions; all of which can cause the skin to become dry, itchy, inflamed or irritated.
 Eczema presents itself in angry red patches which can occur anywhere on the body (sometimes all over the body), and it is typically triggered by environmental factors or allergens.